 Starting with Pee Wee sports, there is a reasonably well defined route to major professional leagues.

 Kids as young as 4 or 5 learn sport fundamentals and play for school sports teams and in pickup games in their neighborhoods.
 As they grow up, there are sports camps, AAU teams, college camps, and other competitive travel teams which put young athletes onto scouting radars.

 Once scouts are paying attention, the next step is usually (with the notable exception of baseball) recruitment to an NCAA school.
 Most athletes will attempt to play for Division I-A schools (football) or Major Conference teams (basketball) if they dream of a pro sports career.
-Post-college, very few athletes are drafted by professional teams.
+Professional teams draft very few players after college is over.
 Even fewer will sign the huge contracts dismissed as absurd and obscene.

 The odds are so stacked against being an “Athlete” as a career a few absurd contracts is the name of the game.
 For all the millions of children who grew up dreaming they’d be the next Michael Jordan, Emmitt Smith, Babe Ruth, Wayne Gretzky, or Pelé, almost zero will come close.

 Sunk time and cost for athletes